Bill Priatko: Later years

 Priatko later worked for the athletic department at Robert Morris College.
 Priatko worked in the food and beverage department at Kennywood Park for numerous summers following his retirement.
+He often worked at the former Soda Fountain concession stand, serving burgers, and spreading positivity to Kennywood's employees and guests.
 Bill remains active, with a daily regimen of 150 push ups.
 He is also still heavily involved in the local football programs and has recently been invited by Art Rooney to celebrate the 50th anniversary of Franco Harris’ Immaculate Reception.